jaylee2000/snu-scheduler/README.md

 	-   Friday Time: 6-12, 13-18

 3) You can add several 'mustTakeGroups'.
 In the calculated schedule, a number in the range of [minSelect, maxSelect] subjects will be selected from each mustTakeGroup.
-   We plan on providing a better input method for selecting member subjects.
     Example input:
-	-   mustTakeGroup Name: Core Selectives
+	-   Bundle name: Core Selectives
+	-   Minimum # of subjects from bundle: 2
+	-   Maximum # of subjects from bundle: 3
 	-   (Select subjects by clicking checkboxes)
-	-   minSelect Value: 2
-	-   maxSelect Value: 3

 Then, we take all of the input subjects & restrictions and generate the top 6 schedules that maximize importance(weight) sum.